Here’s how to wear a pink gingham shirt in five different ways!

 Outfit Number Two of the Pink Gingham Shirt Looks

 So if you grew up in the 60s as I did, you might remember the decor colors of pink and avocado green.
 This second gingham check shirt look reminded me of that era.
 I paired the pink shirt with an olive green utility jacket (similar, here and here) as well as the same pants as outfit number one.

-But in this second look, I added leopard loafers and a belt for a more early transition to spring look.
+But in this second look, I added leopard loafers and a belt for a more early transition to a spring look.
 I also found these olive green beads and the best brown cross-body bag ever.
-It’s by Patricia Nash and is a very efficient bag in that it sturdily holds all your IDs, phone, and essentials while still looking very stream-lined.
+It’s by Patricia Nash and is a very efficient bag that sturdily holds all your IDs, phone, and essentials while still looking very streamlined.
 What do you think of this color combination?
 I thought it was so interesting.

 Outfit Number Three of the Pink Gingham Shirt Looks